HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 3/1a-jquery.md

 ### Events

 With jQuery we can do anything we want in response to an **event**.
-In the browser events usually consist of a mouse click, a mouse hover, scrolling, window resize, keyboard presses, etc. The process looks like this:
+In the browser events usually consist of mouse clicks, mouse hovers, scrolling, window resizes, keyboard presses, etc. The process looks like this:

 1. **Event Binding**: attach an event **listener** to a jQuery object with the `on()` method.
 2. **Specify the event**: the first argument to the `on()` method is a string (e.g. `"click"`).